Who’s Who at Hinckley Allen: Stephanie J. BatonSeptember 9, 2019

 It’s difficult to choose just one.
 In each of my roles, I have been fortunate to work alongside many colleagues who I admire.
 Each of them have different work styles and taught me different lessons.
 I try to apply the best insights I’ve learned from each of my career influences in my work.
 Collectively, their diverse voices, and the examples they set, guide me each day.

-I was also fortunate that my colleague, Joe Kuzneski, reached out to me when he joined Hinckley Allen last year.
+I was also fortunate that my colleague, Joe Kuzneski, reached out to me when he joined Hinckley Allen in 2016.
 We had an opportunity to work together previously, and when he began his new role here, he invited me to meet some of the team.
 The rest, as they say, is history.

 Two valuable lessons have been consistently reinforced throughout my legal career.
 The first is, “Be a problem-solver.”
 While every business has its challenges, attorneys are called upon to provide pragmatic counsel on how to address those challenges.
 My advice to younger attorneys is not to simply identify risks or potential road blocks for clients, but to propose solutions that make good business sense.
 These proactive positive interactions go a long way in building strong client relationships.